 Important!
 For performance reasons, if you plan to run a virus scanner on the machine that hosts the SQL Server instance, you should exclude files that have MDF, LDF, NDF, BAK, TRN, and TRC extensions.
 You should also exclude additional processes for the version of SQL Server that you are running.

-For more information about the files and processes to exclude, see Microsoft Knowledgebase article 309422 at http://support2.microsoft.com/kb/309422.
+For more information about the files and processes to exclude, see Knowledgebase article 240423134750620, Antivirus software and SQL Server.